zxue/deploy-maximo-aibroker/README.md

 Depending on where you pull the container images, you will need define the following environment variables.
 Note that dev images are used currently so use the provided ARTIFACTORY credentials.

 > [!NOTE]
-> Make sure that you use the correct instance id.
+> Make sure that you use the correct MAS instance id.
 It should match the one for MAS Core.
+> Update mariadb-pvc.yml to use the correct storage class, and mariadb-np.yml to use the correct MAS instance id.

 ```
 # ARTIFACTORY credentials